chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Verify the SSL certificate on the Chef Infra Server.
 When ``true``, Chef Infra Client always verifies the SSL certificate.
 When ``false``, Chef Infra Client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
 Default value: ``false``.

 ``whitelist``
-   A hash that contains the whitelist used by Chef Push Jobs.
+   A hash that contains the whitelist of allowed commands used by Chef Push Jobs.
 For example:

    .. code-block:: ruby